truenas/middleware/README.md

 ## Requirements:

-* Your build environment must be FreeBSD 9.3-RELEASE (building on FreeBSD 10 or 11 is not supported at this time).
+* Your build environment must be FreeBSD 10.3-BETA3.

 * an amd64 capable processor.
 8GB of memory, or an equal/greater amount
   of swap space, is also required